Burgestrand/hallon-heroku/README.md

 and [Sinatra](http://www.sinatrarb.com/).
 What it does is that it logs in to Spotify on startup, and then tells you if it’s logged in or not on start page.

+It also allows you to browse objects pointed to by Spotify URIs.
+All pages have a "Go to" box that allows you to paste in a Spotify URI to view details about it.

 ## How to get it running
 You’ll need your Spotify Premium Account credentials and a [Spotify Application Key](https://developer.spotify.com/en/libspotify/application-key/).
 Put the application key in `bin/spotify_appkey.key` and your credentials in your environment variables: